LBannenberg/laravel-mysqldump/README.md

 ```

 ## Configuration
 Configuration is not required.
-You can ad-hoc decide to strip tables by using `artisan mysql:export --strip=` with a list of tables.
+You can ad-hoc decide to strip tables by using `artisan mysql:export --strip=` with a comma-separated list of tables.

 If your project has a standard set of tables you usually want to strip during export, you can configure them so that you can use the `--stripped` option.
 You can do so in in `config/database.php` like this: